west-wind/Threat-Hunting-With-Splunk/README.md

 # Threat Hunting with Splunk
-A repository with Splunk SPL queries that can be used to detect the latest vulnerability exploitation attempts &amp; subsequent compromises
+Awesome Splunk SPL queries that can be used to detect the latest vulnerability exploitation attempts &amp; subsequent compromises.

 ## Vulnerabilities & Detection Analytics